The Parameterized Hardness of Art Gallery Problems: Proof Ideas

+\textbf{Organization.} The rest of the paper is organized as follows.
 In Section~\ref{sec:prelim}, we introduce some notations, discuss the encoding of the polygon, give some useful ETH-based lower bounds, and prove a technical lemma.
 In Section~\ref{sec:intermediate}, we prove the lower bound for \shs (Theorem~\ref{cor:main}).
 Lemma~\ref{thm:2-intervals-cover} contains the key arguments.
-From this point onwards, we can reduce from \shs.
+From this point onward, we can reduce from \shs.
 In Section~\ref{sec:point-guard}, we show the lower bound for the \pgag problem (Theorem~\ref{thm:ParaPoint}).
 We design a linking gadget, show its correctness, and show how several linking gadgets can be combined consistently.
 In Section~\ref{sec:vertex-guard}, we tackle the \vgag problem (Theorem~\ref{thm:ParaVertex}).
 We have to design a very different linking gadget, that has to be combined with other gadgets and ideas.